sister-jpl/stac-stager/README.md

 # sister-stac

-### Purpose: Allow SISTER HySDS system to allow STAC catalogs and items as inputs and outputs for a PGE.
+##### Purpose: Allow SISTER HySDS system to allow STAC catalogs and items as inputs and outputs for a PGE.

 ## Requirements:
-Check `envs` directory
+Enviornment files are in `envs` directory

 - Conda (23.1.0+)
     - conda env yml: `./envs/sister-stac-env.yml`